needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 ### Hybrid entities

-Hybrid entities allow you to attach MonoBehaviour components to DOTS entities, without converting them to IComponentData.
+Hybrid entities is a new DOTS feature.
+This feature allows you to attach MonoBehaviour components to DOTS entities, without converting them to IComponentData.
 A conversion system calls **AddHybridComponent** to attach a managed component to DOTS entity.

-**The following hybrid components are supported by Hybrid Renderer:**
+**The following graphics related hybrid components are supported by Hybrid Renderer:**
 * Light + HDAdditionalLightData (HDRP)
 * Light + UniversalAdditionalLightData (URP)
 * ReflectionProbe + HDAdditionalReflectionData (HDRP)